slerman12/Help-me/Philosophy/Fire.md

 If enough hydrocarbons are hanging around, say you put the ember in some tinder, now those little hailstorms will trigger a chain reaction.
 Like knives, they’ll cut through the other hydrocarbons present, creating instability — and more shooting photons and accelerating/re-configuring electrons.

 Meanwhile, those broken off hydrogens bonded to oxygen — you know what they are?
 Water!
 Water vapor technically.
 Steam, if you like, with its composition of oxygen and hydrogen amidst a hailstorm of photons and electrons.
-That “electricity water” is fire.
+That "electricity water" is fire.

 Now the carbons on the other hand can also bond with oxygen.
 And that creates CO2.
 Meanwhile, some non-combustible elements in the mix (since non-charcoal wood for example is composed combustibly of more than just hydrocarbons) create ash and, its rising form, lifted by those rising gasses and water, smoke.

 (But does that mean fire is also CO2?
 Depending on the composition, maybe, [though not necessarily](https://www.quora.com/Can-you-burn-something-without-producing-CO2) and [varies](https://theconversation.com/curious-kids-if-steam-contains-water-what-does-smoke-from-fire-contain-172505))

-“Electriquey steam with some residue” — FIRE — in 5 words.
+"Electriquey steam with some residue" — FIRE — in 5 words.

 So fire is water?
 Yes, electricity water.
 It is possible.
 It’s water with some electrons creating a photoelectric rainbow of red and blue and yellow in your survival-expert-tool-wielding human eyes.